tylimbach/RubiksCubeAI/README.md

 Algorithms are read from oll.txt

 #### PLL (Permutation of Last Layer)
 Brute force testing of 21 possible algorithms which cover all possible OLL cases.
 This can require additional U turns to set up the algorithm, as well as additional U turns after the algorithm to align the last layer with the other two layers.
-A 22nd algorithm is included, to cover any case when the layers are misaligned and just require U turns.
+A 22nd algorithm is included, to cover any case when the layers are only misaligned and just require U turns.

 Algorithms are read from pll.txt